B.S. in Business Administration, Real Estate and Economic Development Specialization

-There are many reasons why pursuing real estate and economic development at UB may help you realize your career goals.
+There are many reasons why pursuing real estate and economic development at UBalt may help you realize your career goals.

 - Connections - Real estate professionals share advice to improve our curriculum and work to place our students in internships and jobs.

 - The Vital Signs Report - Baltimore's best-known source for key data points about our city's neighborhoods.

 - Industry growth - Whether you're in real estate investment, appraisal, property management or another field, the job outlook is better than average.

-- Only at UB - That's right, we are the only business program in Maryland that has a specialization in real estate and economic development.
+- Only at UBalt - That's right, we are the only business program in Maryland that has a specialization in real estate and economic development.